molpopgen/BigDataFormats/README.md

 4. Because of points 1 and 2, errors in binary output can be tricky to track down.
 Hint:  do plain-text output first, then modify the code to output binary later.
 5. You may want to write your data out differently from how you'd write a plain-text file.
 More on this later.

+##What are we going to learn?

+In the examples, the following will become apparent:

+1. There are multiple ways to write binary output to files.
+They boil down to C's "write" function and C++'s write function, which is a member function of stream classes.
+2. There are tradeoffs to make between convenience and efficiency.
+More on this after the examples.

+##Examples

 The following two programs are identical in terms of what they are doing.
 The first is in C and writes to files via file descriptors.
 The second is in C++ and works via output streams.
 Typically, I use a mix of C and C++ to try to maximize the convenience of object-oriented programming (C++) with the very fast I/O routines of C.

 ##Example in C: